Binary Tree Basic and Common Types

 Perfect Binary Tree

-Visualizing it directly with a diagram, a perfect binary tree is one where every level is fully filled, and the entire tree resembles an equilateral triangle:
+It's intuitive to look at the diagram directly; a perfect binary tree is where every level is fully filled, and the entire tree resembles an equilateral triangle:

-, then the total number of nodes is 2^h - 1
+, the total number of nodes is 2^h - 1

 Complete Binary Tree

-It is easy to see that a perfect binary tree is a special case of a complete binary tree.
+It is not difficult to see that a perfect binary tree is actually a special kind of complete binary tree.

-A characteristic of complete binary trees is that their nodes are compactly arranged, and if we number the nodes from left to right, top to bottom, there is a clear pattern in the indices of parent and child nodes.
+Characteristics of a complete binary tree: Its nodes are compactly arranged, and if numbered from left to right, top to bottom, there is a clear pattern to the parent-child node indices.

-Another less obvious property of complete binary trees is that: the left and right subtrees of a complete binary tree are also complete binary trees.
+A less obvious property of complete binary trees is: The left and right subtrees of a complete binary tree are also complete binary trees.

-This property is useful in algorithm problems, such as Calculating the Number of Nodes in a Complete Binary Tree.
-This is just an introduction.
+This property is useful in solving algorithm problems, such as Counting Nodes in a Complete Binary Tree, mentioned here briefly.

 Differences in Definitions Between Chinese and English

-In Chinese, a complete binary tree corresponds to the English "Complete Binary Tree," which is the same concept.
+The complete binary tree we refer to corresponds to the English "Complete Binary Tree," which is correct, referring to the same type of tree.

-In English, a "Full Binary Tree" means a binary tree where every node has either zero or two children.
+In English, a "Full Binary Tree" refers to a binary tree where every node has either no children or two children.

 Binary Search Tree

-For each node in the tree, the value of every node in its left subtree is less than the value of the node, and the value of every node in its right subtree is greater than the value of the node.
-Simply put, "left small, right large."
+For each node in the tree, the value of every node in its left subtree must be less than the value of that node, and the value of every node in its right subtree must be greater.
+You can simply remember this as "left smaller, right larger."

-I've emphasized "every node in the subtree" because beginners often make the mistake of only looking at the child nodes.
-You need to consider all nodes in the entire subtree.
+I emphasized "every node in the subtree" because beginners often make the mistake of focusing only on child nodes rather than all nodes in the entire subtree.

 7